yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 ## Any performance benchmarks available?

 [Yahoo Cloud Serving Benchmark (YCSB)](https://github.com/brianfrankcooper/YCSB/wiki) is a popular benchmarking framework for NoSQL databases.
-We benchmarked Yugabyte Cassandra API against the standard Apache Cassandra using YCSB.
+We benchmarked Yugabyte Cloud QL (YCQL) API against standard Apache Cassandra using YCSB.
 YugabyteDB outperformed Apache Cassandra by increasing margins as the number of keys (data density) increased across all the 6 YCSB workload configurations.

 [Netflix Data Benchmark (NDBench)](https://github.com/Netflix/ndbench) is another publicly available, cloud-enabled benchmark tool for data store systems.
 We ran NDBench against YugabyteDB for 7 days and observed P99 and P995 latencies that were orders of magnitude less than that of Apache Cassandra.